 In this report, KPMG professionals have analyzed the financial results of leading listed commercial banks from each GCC country — the Kingdom of Bahrain (Bahrain), the State of Kuwait (Kuwait), the Sultanate of Oman (Oman), the State of Qatar (Qatar), the Kingdom of Saudi Arabia (Saudi Arabia or KSA) and the United Arab Emirates (UAE).
-The financial results and selected key performance indicators (KPIs) of the 53 leading GCC banks’ for the year-ended 31 December 2021 are summarized and compared with the prior year (yearended 31 December 2020).
+The financial results and selected key performance indicators (KPIs) of the 55 selected GCC banks for the year-ended 31 December 2020 are summarized and compared with the prior year (year-ended 31 December 2019).

-The 2021 report, ‘A new reality’, highlights some of the key financial trends identified in the banking sector across the region, including:
+The 2020 report, titled ‘Banking redefined’, highlights some of the key financial trends identified in the banking sector across the region in the past year, including:

 —stability in costs